- CCRI’s Definition of an Educated Person

 When a student retakes a course for any reason, only the highest grade earned will be figured into the cumulative grade index.
 However, all the grades received for the course will appear on the student’s transcript.
 The recomputation of the highest grade earned in the cumulative index is automatic.
 This change must be made before the degree or certificate program is completed.
 Please note that repeating classes will affect a student’s financial aid eligibility.

-If a student drops all courses (or a course that is the only one for which he or she is registered), the student is considered to be withdrawing from the college for that term.
-Students who withdraw after the add/drop period must do so by completing an official withdrawal form through the Department of Advising and Counseling: email@example.com or 401-825-2301.
+If a student drops all courses (or a course that is the only one for which he or she is registered), the student is considered to be withdrawing from the College for that term.
+Students who withdraw after the add/drop period must do so by completing an official withdrawal form through the Department of Advising and Counseling: [email protected] or 401-825-2301.

-Leaves of absence are only issued for Health Sciences programs.
+Leaves of absence are issued only for Health Sciences programs.
 Students may request a leave from their program of study by completing a Leave of Absence form available from the department chair of their program.
-The leave of absence does not officially withdraw the student from the college.
-They must complete an official withdrawal form through the Department of Advising and Counseling.
+The leave of absence does not officially withdraw the student from the College.
+Students must complete an official withdrawal form through the Department of Advising and Counseling.
 If a Leave of Absence form is not filed, students may not be readmitted to their program upon returning to CCRI.
 Students whose leave forms are signed by the department chair may be granted a leave of up to two consecutive semesters.

-Students who find it necessary to leave CCRI and who are enrolled in programs other than Health Sciences program do not need to fill out a Leave of Absence form.
+Students who find it necessary to leave CCRI and who are enrolled in programs other than a Health Sciences program do not need to fill out a Leave of Absence form.
 They must, however, officially withdraw from the college.

 Regular class attendance is an essential part of student success in community college life.
 When the number of absences becomes excessive, the privilege of continuing in the course is jeopardized.
 Students are responsible for making up all academic work missed for any reason.

 During the verification of enrollment (attendance) period, faculty will be reporting the names of the students who have attended their classes in the first week of the semester.
 Attendance is a condition of enrollment.
 Students must attend class during the first week of class or contact the instructor to make arrangements to continue in the course.
 If the instructor does not hear from the student during the first week of class, the student will be dropped from the class as a “no-show.”
 Being marked as a “no-show” means that the student is no longer officially enrolled in the class.
-Modular start classes will report verification of enrollment following the first week of their start.

 Students marked as a “no show” will be sent an email notification that they have been dropped from the course.
 In cases where a student believes he or she was erroneously marked as a “no-show,” a request can be made for re-admittance.
 The instructor will have the option of assigning an electronic permission code which will allow registration back into the class.